 These shops are just round the corner from the award winning Flavours by Kumar – a modern India Restaurant in Effingham Street that serves delicious food.

-If you continue up Queen Street, directly opposite Waitrose, you will find an other interesting shop called House selling elegant and eclectic furniture & homeware.
+If you continue up Queen Street, you will find Amber Rose a boutique selling stylish women’s clothing, then directly opposite Waitrose, there is an other interesting shop called House selling elegant and eclectic furniture & homeware,

 West Cliff Road and Addington Street